-At the opposite extreme, given that ignoring lifetime-end pointer zap is common practice among sequential C developers, another resolution is to reflect that status quo in the standard by completely eliminating lifetime-end pointer zap altogether.
+At the opposite extreme, given that ignoring lifetime-end pointer zap is common practice among sequential C developers, another resolution is to reflect that status quo in the standard by completely eliminating lifetime-end pointer zap altogether, along with pointer provenance.
 This would of course also eliminate the corresponding diagnostics and optimizations, as discussed in the "Enable optimizations" section above.
 It is therefore worth looking into more nuanced changes, a task taken up by the following sections.